Shani M. King

 Teaching and Scholarship

-Children’s rights and family law; the role of child’s counsel in various contexts; family autonomy in traditionally underserved populations.
+International human rights, children’s rights and family law; the role of children’s counsel in various contexts; family autonomy in traditionally underserved populations; immigration law.

-- University of Florida: Joined College of Law in 2007 as Assistant Professor; Promoted to Associate Professor in 2010.
+- University of Florida: Joined College of Law in 2007 as Assistant Professor; Promoted to Associate Professor in 2010; Tenured and promoted to Professor of Law in 2013.

 - Prior Academic Experience: University of California Boalt Hall School of Law, Guest Lecturer, School Discipline Clinic, (March 2006), University of San Francisco School of Law, Guest Lecturer, Child Advocacy Clinic (April 2006).